 Statistically Significant Sample Sizes

 There are no magic numbers for sample size.
 There is no such thing as a statistically significant sample.
-There is no such thing as a statistically significant sample size.

 Unfortunately, those two words—statistically significant—are bandied about with such abandon that they are quickly losing their meaning.
 Even people who should know better (the data wonks at Google Surveys should know better, right?) are saying ridiculous things as they promise to help you “generate statistically significant results.”